aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 With this release, QnaBot can now use
 1. PREFERRED: Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/intfloat/e5-large
-2. CUSTOMIZABLE: Embeddings from a user provided Lambda function - explore alternate pretrained and/or fine tuned embeddings models.
+2. CUSTOMIZABLE: Embeddings from a user provided Lambda function - explore alternate pre-trained and/or fine tuned embeddings models.

 ## 1. Amazon Sagemaker (PREFERRED)